InMemoryStore

 byte-for-byte unchanged from the operator's perspective.

-created is preserved verbatim from the source.
+preserved verbatim from the source.

 Parametersโ